 At some point we are hoping to be able to offer a compact and reasonable comprehensive booklet on plunger-filler repair.
 For the moment, here are some very basic instructions on dealing with thin-rod American-style plunger-fillers, such as Sheaffers and Wahl-Eversharps of the 1930s and '40s.

 Replacement of the piston seal washer is straightforward, but note that correct diameter is critical.
 Too small and there will be no seal; too large, and the washer will catch on the barrel walls -- sometimes ending up torn right off the piston.
 In general, the perfect diameter is only slightly larger than that of the backing washer.
 Correct thickness is also essential for optimal functioning and durability.
-Piston washers can be cut from 1/32" thick rubber sheet, but original washers were thinner, and thinner sheet does work significantly better.
-We now sell sheet stock of the correct stiffness and thickness.
-A punch set can be bought ready-made, or can be fabricated from metal tubing available at any hobby shop.
+Piston washers can be cut from 1/32 inch (0.8 mm) thick rubber sheet, but original washers were thinner, and thinner sheet does work significantly better.
+Unfortunately, the optimal thickness of around .025 inch (6.5 mm) is nonstandard, and not easily found.
+A punch set can be bought ready-made or can be fabricated from metal tubing available at any hobby shop.
 A little water as a lubricant helps insure a clean cut as the punch is twisted through the sheet.
 Centering the hole can be a bit tricky; a centering jig can be made quite easily out of a small section of metal or plastic rod, center-drilled to accommodate the center hole punch.
-The original Sheaffer washers came in three diameters: 9/32", 21/64", and 25/64", with a center hole diameter of 1/16".
+The original Sheaffer washers came in three inch-denominated diameters: 9/32, 21/64, and 25/64, with a center hole of 1/16 (though we prefer to cut the center hole undersize, to prevent the washer seal from being stretched over the retaining nut in use).

 The main obstacle for plunger-filler repair has been the packing unit, which may also be termed the shaft seal.
 The cutaway view above is of an early Sheaffer plunger-filler, where the packing unit housing screws into the back of the barrel.
 This construction is early and uncommon -- in the great majority of pens, the housing is simply glued in place.
 The original packing seal is deteriorated, and consists of two rubber washers (only the leftmost is visible, pulled towards the right) and felt, originally grease-soaked.
 The stiff closure washer is clearly visible, distorted slightly towards the left.

 Pushing a thick, stiff rubber plug all the way down inside the barrel was for many years a popular stopgap, but did little to turn around the plunger-filler's reputation as difficult to fix and prone to early failure.
-The best solution to date has been to drill out the original packing from the inside, using a 1/4" drill to open up the original closure washer and a flat-ended scraping tool (a sharpened screwdriver will serve) to clear away the remnants of rubber and felt inside.
-We have found that it is actually more effective to twist the drill by hand, since this allows the drill to be pressed forcefully against the closure washer which would otherwise spin and prevent the drill from catching.
+The best solution to date has been to drill out the original packing from the inside, using a 1/4 inch drill to open up the original closure washer and a flat-ended scraping tool (a sharpened screwdriver will serve) to clear away the remnants of rubber and felt inside.
+We have found that it is usually more effective to twist the drill by hand, since this allows the drill to be pressed forcefully against the closure washer which would otherwise spin and prevent the drill from catching.
 Turning the drill by hand also prevents overpenetration, allowing one to feel when the hard plastic closure washer is pierced and the drill is working against the soft packing materials inside.
 The drill bit can be held in pliers, but a better alternative is to use a tap holder, or to clamp the bit in a bench vise and turn the barrel against it.
+Nonetheless, sometimes the original closure washer will just spin in place, in which case a power drill is needed.
+In this situation, drill at high speed for short bursts with pauses in between, since friction-caused heat buildup can easily damage the end of the barrel if the job is done in one go.
 A sharpened screwdriver is a useful tool for final cleanout of the packing recess.
 New packing material can then be pushed into place, again working from inside the pen barrel.
 One can either use alternating disks of rubber and grease-impregnated felt (the original solution) or a specially-sized rubber gasket, as shown below.

-The packing chamber can then be closed off using 1/4" styrene washers, which you can either make yourself from hobby shop plastic stock, or order here.
+The packing chamber can then be closed off using 1/4 inch styrene washers, which you can either make yourself from hobby shop plastic stock, or order here.
 A tiny bit of solvent cement will give a quick and effective bond.
 In our experience, acetone evaporates too quickly to provide a reliable weld; MEK (methyl ethyl ketone) is much more satisfactory, though more toxic and taking longer to cure fully.
-Epoxy can also be used, but in any event, it is important to protect the inside of the barrel from marring -- a plastic or metal tube will help (a large-diameter drinking straw works well).
+Epoxy can also be used, but in any event, it is important to protect the inside of the barrel from marring -- a plastic or metal tube will help (a large-diameter drinking straw works well), as well as the insertion tool shown below.
 Whichever packing method one uses, occasional application of silicone grease to the shaft will keep everything working smoothly.

 A few additional notes: